benbhall/benbhall.github.io/_posts/2021-03-26-fail-secure-aspnetcore-auth.md

 The [authorization middleware](https://github.com/dotnet/aspnetcore/blob/7e145b1132ebe0bf85765f5ef96d337ff2d790e2/src/Security/Authorization/Policy/src/AuthorizationMiddleware.cs#L70) does actually call authentication directly, so the behaviour of the attribute isn't totally out there - it makes sense that an attempt to authorize should also ensure authentication has taken place first.

-Any let's get back on topic...
+Anyway let's get back on topic...

 ## Undesirable: Fail Open